-But after two weeks of regular completion time and after the oneweek extension, you will no longer be able to complete the assignment.
+But after two weeks of regular completion time and after a one-week reasonable extension, you will no longer be able to complete the assignment.
 The opportunity will be gone, just like in real life.

-Therefore, the third way to do well in this course is to always work ahead.
-Your working ahead is the best way to avoid the consequences of any unexpected mishap.
+Therefore, the third way to do well in this course is to always try to work ahead.
+Your working ahead is the best way to protect yourself against any unexpected mishap.